AmoebeLabs/swiss-army-knife-card-manual/docs/basics/templates/sak-templates.md

   show:
     style: colorstops       # Use a colorstop
   segments:
-    colorstops:             # The colorstops map is replaced
+    colorstops:             # The colorstops dict is replaced
       template:             # Use template colorstops (re-use!)
         name: colorstops_temperature_inside
         variables:          # Pass variables to template